elpassion/el-assistant-functions/readme.md

 ### v2 (29.11 2019) ###

+#### Features: ####

-* a conversation to sharing who we are as EL Passion,
+* a conversation to tell who we are as EL Passion,
-* a conversation to sharing current opening jobs,
+* a conversation to share current opening jobs,
-* a conversation to applying for a job,
+* a conversation to apply for a job,
 * a conversation to contact via an email or a phone,

 #### Capabilities: ####
-* use Permission for asking about user info,
+* require, use `Permission` to ask about user info,
 * store user first name and last name,
 * save user info in the user storage,
 * play sounds during a conversations
 * use the following UI elements:
-    * BasicCard,
+    * `BasicCard`,
-    * Button,
+    * `Button`,
-    * Image,
+    * `Image`,
-    * List,
+    * `List`,
-    * SimpleResponse,
+    * `SimpleResponse`,
-    * Suggestions
+    * `Suggestion`

 #### Others: ####
 * migrate DialogFlow API from V1 to V2,
 * update a way of storing data in a conversation context,
-* rewrite the conversation of adding a report, move phrases, dialogues and the logic behind from DialogFlow web-application to Google Cloud Functions,
+* rewrite the conversation regarding add a report, order bananas and fire somebody,
+* move phrases, dialogues and a logic behind from DialogFlow web-application to Google Cloud Functions,
+* create new dialogues in conversations,
 * update dialogues in conversations,
-* use Emoji
+* use Emoji during a conversations

 ### v1 (Hackathon Autumn 21.11-22.11 2019) ###

 #### Features: ####

-* a conversation to adding a report, asking for:
+* a conversation to add a report, asking for:
     * date,
     * project name,
     * number of hours,
     * comment or description of work
-* a conversation to ordering bananas,
+* a conversation to order bananas,
-* a conversation to firing someone
+* a conversation to fire somebody

 #### Capabilities: ####
 * collect data,
 * pass a data from one intent to another intent, store parameters in the context,
 * call a request to database with whole data